Have a question? Email us at email@example.com.

 |QL 5||IFSAR||0.04 pts/m2||5 m2||∼10m||92.7 cm2 - 185 cm2||10-20 ft|

-A Digital Elevation Model (DEM) is a representation of elevation values over a topographic surface by a regular array of z-values.
-Each cell, or pixel, contains an x and y coordinate to give it location as well as a z value to give it elevation.
+A Digital Elevation Model (DEM) is a raster, or grid, based representation of elevation values.
+Each cell, or pixel, contains x and y coordinates for location as well as a z value for elevation.

 Azimuth is the angular measurement in a spherical coordinate system.
 Here, it is the direction (north, east, south, west) and its associated degrees in a circle, where the sun is shining from.
 Altitude is the vertical elevation of an object above a surface.
 Or here, how height on the horizon of the sun.
 Straight above is 90°(no shadow) and ground level is 0°.
 If you are an ArcMap user, check out the Illumination tab in the Data Frame properties for an interactive display of azimuth and altitude.